junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1087vv

-> in paragraph (2), by striking “facility” and inserting “project”;
+> in paragraph (2), by striking “facility” the 1st place it appears and inserting “project”;

 | | |
 |---|---|